javiereguiluz/easyadmin/doc/crud.rst

 Generating Admin URLs
 ---------------------

-When using :ref:`pretty admin URLs <pretty-admin-urls>`, EasyAdmin generates one route per each CRUD action of each :doc:`dashboard </dashboards>`.
+EasyAdmin generates one route per each CRUD action of each :doc:`dashboard </dashboards>`.
 You can list them all with the following command:

 .. code-block:: terminal